objetorelacional/infosystem/docs/docs_readdocs/source/quick_start.rst

 Creating a route
 ----------------

+The infosystem already has some routes ready to give power to the programmer during the development of the application.
+They are:

+- /tokens

+All routes created by infosystem have already implemented the methods GET, POST, PUT, DELETE.

 To create the REST urls and proccess them, let's add on our app.py:

 .. code-block:: python3